interactivethings/catalog-docs/docs/specimens/html.md

 ### Props

 - `noSource: boolean` Removes the source code toggle button
+- `showSource: boolean` Shows the source code section by default
 - `frame: boolean` Wraps output in an `<iframe>` (to prevent style collisions and allow for viewport-relative styling (e.g. using `vw` or `position: fixed`))
 - `responsive: boolean | string | array` sets a fixed screensize or allows switching between multiple sizes
 - `light: boolean` a light checkered background (default)